stanford-esrg/retina/README.md

   volume (100G+) environments, such as ISPs or academic institutions.

-- **Deployability:** Retina is readily deployable on a single multi-core server with a commodity 100gbE NICs (e.g., Mellanox ConnectX-5 or Intel E810).
+- **Deployability:** Retina is readily deployable on a single multi-core server with commodity 100gbE NICs (e.g., Mellanox ConnectX-5 or Intel E810).

 - **Security:** Retina leverages compile-time memory safety guarantees offered by Rust to safely and efficiently process network traffic.